 Musculoskeletal conditions affect around 1 in 3 Scottish adults and have a substantial impact on individuals’ work.
 There is a lack of services supporting individuals with long-term conditions, to help those who wish to remain working to do so.
 Making it Work™ is an online self-management programme developed in Canada which supports people working with inflammatory arthritis.
 The programme helped individuals to feel more capable to meet their work demands and reduced the likelihood of periods of sickness absence.

-Using group discussions and interviews, we will seek input from patients, employers, and healthcare professionals on aspects of the programme to modify and adapt in order to expand it for people with a wider range of musculoskeletal conditions working in Scotland.
-Specifically, we plan to expand the programme to individuals with non-inflammatory conditions such as osteoarthritis, fibromyalgia and chronic regional or widespread pain.
-We will work with experts and eLearning specialists to make changes to the programme based on this feedback and we will also establish how the programme could be delivered within NHS Scotland.
+Using group discussions and interviews, we sought input from patients, employers, and healthcare professionals on aspects of the programme to modify and adapt in order to expand it for people with a wider range of musculoskeletal conditions working in Scotland.
+We then updated the programme to make it suitable for individuals with non-inflammatory conditions such as osteoarthritis, fibromyalgia and chronic regional or widespread pain.
+Working with experts and eLearning specialists, we made essential changes to the programme based on this feedback, and explored further how the programme could be effectively signposted within NHS Scotland and by other individuals with an interest in supporting people working with musculoskeletal conditions.

 Further information